GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

 	If you need to run with unbound RSpecs, use the `--un-bound` option.

-  (c) To test slice delegation, you will need to: send your cert to a co-worker with a PG GPO account and have them create a slice, reserve resources on that slice, and delegate the slice credential to you.
+  (c) To test slice delegation, you will need to: send your certificate to a co-worker with a PG GPO account and have them create a slice, reserve resources on that slice, and delegate their slice credential to you.

     (i) Have a colleague create a slice.
 (Keep the slice name under 12 characters.
-Here using "delegSlice".)
+Here we are using "delegSlice".)
+Your colleague should do:
 {{{
          $ $GCF/src/omni.py -o createslice delegSlice
 }}}
     (ii) Have your colleague reserve resources at the AM under test.
+Your colleague should do:
 {{{
          $ $GCF/src/omni.py -a am-undertest -o createsliver delegSlice req.xml
 }}}
-    (iii) Have your colleague download their slice credential.
+    (iii) Have your colleague download their slice credential:
 {{{
          $ $GCF/src/omni.py getslicecred delegSlice -o
 }}}
     (iv) Have your colleague delegate their slice to you.
      See $GCF/src/delegateSliceCred.py -h for more information.
+     Note that this is the command that your colleague runs, to delegate their slice credential to you.
+In this case, you are the delegee, and the `delegeegid` is your certificate that you sent to them.
 {{{
          $ $GCF/src/delegateSliceCred.py --cert path/to/their/cert.pem \
               --key path/to/their/key.pem --delegeegid path/to/your/gid_file.pem \
               --slicecred delegSlice-cred.xml
 }}}
-     Note: Command generates a delegation file named something like `pgeni--gpolab-bbn--com-lnevers-delegated-delegSlice-cred.xml`.
+     Note: This command generates a delegation file named something like `pgeni--gpolab-bbn--com-lnevers-delegated-delegSlice-cred.xml`.

-    (v) Place the output delegation file your acceptance test path as
+    (v) Place the output delegation file in your acceptance test path as:
 {{{
      $GCF/acceptance_tests/AM_API/delegated.xml
 }}}

-(4) Run "GENI AM API" acceptance tests with a GENI credential accepted by the AM under test(double check).
+(4) Run "GENI AM API" acceptance tests with a GENI credential accepted by the AM under test (double check).
 Make sure you are still in the directory where you will run the acceptance tests.
 {{{
     $ cd $GCF/acceptance_tests/AM_API